Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 The closest neighborhood.

-• FOG Project is the strongest direct parallel - MAC-keyed PXE image deploy, web UI, very similar mental model.
+• FOG Project is the strongest direct parallel: MAC-keyed PXE image deploy, web UI, very similar mental model.
 PHP, dated UX, Linux-target-leaning.

 • iVentoy is iPXE-based network deploy, lightweight, server-image-style.
 Closer to bty in feel; fewer features, less polish, partially closed.

 • Clonezilla SE (Server Edition) is what the legacy bty was wrapped around - multicast disk imaging from a server.
-Powerful but more of a tool than a platform.
+Powerful but more a tool than a platform.

-Installer-based provisioners - Cobbler, Microsoft WDS/MDT¶
+Installer-based provisioners - netboot.xyz, Cobbler, Microsoft WDS/MDT¶

 Different model.
 They orchestrate OS installers (kickstart, preseed, unattend) rather than deploying disk images.
 The result is a freshly installed OS, not a bit-identical clone.